Cross River State: Demographics

 The State is composed of several ethnic groups, which include the Efik, the Ejagham, Yakurr, Bahumono, Bette, Yala, Igede, Ukelle and the Bekwarra among others.
 There are four major languages spoken in the state: English, the common language, Efik, Bekwarra, and Ejagham.
 The Efik language is widely spoken in Cross River State, especially in Calabar Municipality, Calabar South, Akpabuyo, Bakassi, Akampkpa, Biase, and Odukpani Local Government Areas.
 The Ejagham language is also a widely spoken language in Cross River State.

 The Efik-speaking people live mainly in the Southern senatorial districts of Cross River, or as it is commonly referred to, the Greater Calabar district, which includes Calabar Municipality, Calabar South, Bakassi, Biase, Akpabuyo, Odukpani, and Akamkpa LGAs.
 There is also the Qua community in Calabar, which speaks Ejagham.
 The main Ejagham group occupies mostly the Greater Calabar areas of Calabar Municipality, Odukpani, Biase, and Akamkpa sections of Cross River State.

 There are also the Yakurr /Agoi/Bahumono ethnic groups in Yakurr and Abi LGA, while the Mbembe are predominantly found in Obubra LGA.
 Further up the core northern part of the state are several sub-dialectical groups, among which are Etung, Olulumo, Ofutop, Nkim/Nkum, Abanajum, Nseke and Boki in both Ikom, Etung and Boki LGAs.
 Also, the Yala/Yache, Igede, Ukelle, Ekajuk, Mbube, Bette, Bekwarra, and Utukwang people are found in Ogoja, Yala, Obudu, Obanliku, and Bekwarra LGAs.
 The Yala is a subgroup of the Idoma nation, part of the Yala LGA's subgroups are the Igede-speaking people believed to have migrated from the Oju part of Benue State, who migrated from Ora, in Edo North.

 In Cross River North, Bekwarra is one of the most widely spoken languages.
 It is understood by other tribes in the district.
 This language along with Efik and Ejagham is used for news broadcast on the state-owned radio and TV stations.

-Cross River State epitomizes the nation's linguistic and cultural plurality and it is important to note that, in spite of the diversity of dialects, all the Indigenous languages in the state have common linguistic roots as Niger-Congo languages.
+Cross River State epitomizes the nation's linguistic and cultural plurality and, in spite of the diversity of dialects, all the Indigenous languages in the state have common linguistic roots as Niger-Congo languages.
 Finally, the State serves as the venue of the largest carnival in Africa.